 The spectrum of some of these stars (Capella, most notably) is too soft to cover adequately the whole X-ray spectral bandpass.
-This is particularly important for the future calibration of the micro-calorimeter on-board Astro-H at the astrophysically crucial iron atomic transitions at 6-7 keV.
-HR1099 and ABDor are sufficiently hot for this purpose, once the thermal broadening of emission lines is taken into account.
-Fe-K fluorescence lines are commonly observed, for instance, in the spectra of X-ray Binaries (XRB).
-A population of heavily obscured XRBs, whose Fe line exhibits a very large (keV) Equivalent Width (EW) exists.
-Among the best-studied (and brightest) examples of this sample are IGRJ16318+4848,5 and GX301-2.6 Their lines are unresolved at the Chandra/HETG resolution.
-However, curve-of-growth analysis, and other considerations are compatible with these lines being produced in the wind of the OB companion.7 The Chandra upper limit on the width is 770 km/s, while the value stemming from terminal velocity of the star wind is 850 km/s.
-More worryingly, lines produced in stellar wind may have a complex structure, with red wings.8 For these reasons, these sources could be considered for calibration of micro-calorimeter detectors at 6 keV only after observations with ASTRO-H would provide better astrophysical clues as to their origin and intrinsic profiles.
+This is particularly important for the future calibration of the micro-calorimeter on-board ASTRO-H (Soft X-ray Spectrometer, SXS6) at the astrophysically crucial iron atomic transitions at 6-7 keV.
+HR1099 and ABDor are sufficiently hot for this purpose, but the thermal broadening of emission lines must be taken into account, potentially complicating the measurement of the instrumental properties.
+Alternatively, Fe-K fluorescence lines are commonly observed, for instance, in the spectra of X-ray Binaries (XRB).
+In particular, there exists population of heavily obscured XRBs, whose Fe line exhibits a very large (keV) Equivalent Width (EW).
+Among the best-studied (and brightest) examples of this sample are IGRJ16318-48487 and GX301-2.8 Their lines are unresolved at the Chandra/HETG resolution.
+However, curve-of-growth analysis and other considerations are compatible with these lines being produced in the wind of the OB companion.9 The Chandra upper limit on the width is 770 km/s, while the value stemming from terminal velocity of the star wind is 850 km/s.
+More worryingly, lines produced in stellar wind may have a complex structure, with red wings.10 For these reasons it is therefore unclear yet of these sources could be used for the calibration of LSF and energy scale in detector with a eV-like resolution.